Steven Kwan Player Props: Guardians vs. Red Sox

 Steven Kwan At The Plate

-- He has not hit a home run in his 25 games this season.
+- He has not hit a long ball in his 26 games this year.

-- In six games this year (24.0%), Kwan has picked up an RBI, including two games with multiple runs batted in.
+- Kwan has driven in a run in six games this year (23.1%), including two games with multiple runs batted in.

-- In nine of 25 games this year, he has scored, including multiple runs once.
+- In 10 of 26 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.